 What are the health benefits of dried bean curd skin?

 Dried bean curd skin is a fantastic meat alternative, soaking up rich umami flavours from soy sauce and mushrooms in Chinese stocks.
 Like tofu it is high in protein, low fat, high fibre and rich in vitamins and minerals such as B vitamins and magensium.

 Soy-based products are famous for helping to lower cholesterol.
 They are also high in isoflavones which are thought to reduce the risk of breast cancer and reduce the risk of osteoporosis post menopause.

 Cooking and serving the bean curd skin recipe

-The recipe takes around 45 minutes, of which much of the time is spent just leaving the ingredients to rehydrate, or simmer.
-Serve with a side of steamed rice, and perhaps some quick pan fried green beans with garlic.
+The recipe takes around 25 minutes, of which much of the time is spent just leaving the ingredients to rehydrate, or simmer.
+Serve with a side of steamed rice, and perhaps some quick steamed greens or fried green beans with garlic.

-- 85g or 3 dried bean curd skin sticks
+- 85g bean curd skin sticks (in 2 inch pieces)

 - 1 tbsp vegetable oil

 - 1 fat red fresh chilli (20g) with its seeds, finely diced